rancher/rancher-docs/versioned_docs/version-2.12/api/workflows/tokens.md

 ## Updating a Token

 Only the metadata fields `spec.description`, `spec.ttl`, and `spec.enabled` can be updated.
 All other `spec` fields are immutable.
-Admins are able to extend the `spec.ttl` field, while regular users can only reduce the value.
+Admins can extend the `spec.ttl` field, while regular users can only reduce the value.

 An example `kubectl` command to edit a Token: